Jump to:

 Stakeholder engagement

-• If CQM scores change when non-routine patient data were included in performance calculations.
+- If CQM scores change when non-routine patient data are included in performance calculations

-• Standardized countable visits reporting (Completed in 2020): Testing whether health centers can collect and report UDS countable visits by using eCQM standards from the National Library of Medicine.
-In general, testing found that transitioning to full alignment with CMS eCQMs would lower performance rates on average a few percentage points.
+- Standardized countable visits reporting (Completed in 2020): Testing whether health centers can collect and report UDS countable visits using eCQM standards from the National Library of Medicine.
+In general, testing found that transitioning to complete alignment with CMS eCQMs would lower average performance rates by a few percentage points.
 However, the improvements in data reliability, consistency of reporting across health centers, and burden reduction outweigh the impact of short-term changes to performance rates.

-• Streamlined diagnoses and services reporting (UDS Table 6A) (Competed in 2020): Aligning diagnoses and services in Table 6A with national, standard clinical language to improve consistency and accuracy and reduce reporting burden.
-Before this change, health centers interpreted and aligned diagnoses and services codes with UDS Table 6A and national systems, which created variation in data and additional burden.
-Testing confirmed that the use of value sets increases reporting accuracy and consistency and streamlined the process for identifying and collecting health data.
+- Streamlined diagnoses and services reporting (UDS Table 6A) (Completed in 2020): Aligning diagnoses and services in Table 6A with national, standard clinical language to improve consistency and accuracy and reduce reporting burden.
+Before this change, health centers interpreted and aligned diagnoses and services codes with UDS Table 6A and national systems, creating data variation and additional burden.
+Testing confirmed that using value sets increases reporting accuracy and consistency and streamlines identifying and collecting health data.

 Content review

-We review and update UDS content and tables each year.
-This ensures that the data has consistent quality and value for the Health Center Program.
+We review and update UDS content and tables each year to ensure consistent quality and value for the Health Center Program.
 This helps us better measure health center services, evaluate clinical quality improvement, and address the needs of our patient population.

 Possible changes include:

-We describe changes through UDS Program Assistance Letters, Federal Register Notices, and the annual UDS Manual.
-We share these on the UDS Training and Technical Assistance microsite.
+We describe changes through Uniform Data System (UDS) Program Assistance Letters, Federal Register Notices, and the annual UDS Manual.
+We share these on Uniform Data System (UDS) Training and Technical Assistance.